Unleash/yggdrasil/yggdrasilwasm/README.md

 $ wasm-pack build --target web
 ```

-There's also a set of integration tests in the `e2e-tests` directory, which will ensure that the WASM module can be loaded and used in Node JS and that calls to the engine are correctly managed.
+There's also a set of [Bun](https://bun.sh/) integration tests in the `e2e-tests` directory, which will ensure that the WASM module can be loaded and that calls to the engine are correctly managed.
 These must be run within the e2e-tests directory:

 ```sh
 $ cd e2e-tests